 United Nations Partnerships

-The UNAOC is a project of the UN Secretary-General that aims “to reduce tensions across cultural divides that threaten to inflame existing political conflicts or trigger new ones.”
-Through a partnership established in 2009, Soliya and UNAOC work in collaboration to empower communities and networks of young people to build skills in cross-cultural communication and collaboration and the use of media and communication technologies.
+The UNAOC is a project of UN Secretary-General Kofi Annan that aims “to reduce tensions across cultural divides that threaten to inflame existing political conflicts or trigger new ones.”
+Through a partnership established in 2009 with the release of a joint publication, Soliya and UNAOC work in collaboration to empower communities and networks of young people to build skills in cross-cultural communication and collaboration and the use of media and communication technologies.

 The UN Habitat endorses Soliya’s Facilitation Training, so each person who completes the Advanced Facilitation Training and facilitates a full semester of the Connect Program receives a joint certificate from the UN and Soliya.